nessshon/tonutils/docs/index.md

 Tonutils combines these capabilities into a powerful and flexible toolkit for developers, making it easier to build applications on top of the TON ecosystem.

-!!! note
+!!! tip
-    To **reliably** retrieve blockchain data — such as transaction lists, NFT lists, counts, and similar details — it is **strongly recommended** to use indexer APIs like [Toncenter](https://toncenter.com/), [Tonapi](https://tonapi.io), and similar services.
+    To retrieve blockchain data — such as transaction lists, NFT lists, counts, and similar details — it is **strongly recommended** to use indexer APIs like [Toncenter](https://toncenter.com/), [Tonapi](https://tonapi.io), and similar services.
 For working specifically with Tonapi, you can also use my Python library [pytonapi](https://github.com/nessshon/pytonapi).

 ---